README

 logger:

-this: org.refcodes.logger.alt.cli.ConsoleLoggerSingleton
+this: org.refcodes.logger.alt.console.ConsoleLoggerSingleton

 rowWidth: 120